Perpetually puffing my chest out.

 I fell into both street performance and spoon playing when I started backpacking around the United States.
 I became obsessed with folk rhythm and culture, and the stories surrounding the railroad tracks and hobo jungles.
 I lugged around notebooks of handwritten stories and random digital cameras.
 I hitchhiked and rode freight trains around all 48 of the main states, figuring it out as I went.
 Playing spoons seemed like the best way to fund myself around the country.
 Another traveler taught me how to hold the spoons and run them down my fingers, and I taught myself from there.
 Many folks remember me from street performing in Nashville, TN, as I used it as a hub while I traveled until the police started pushing off more street music in the years 2012/2013.

 ASHEVILLE, NORTH CAROLINA

 Eventually, I found myself in Asheville, NC, which to some would be no surprise.
 Asheville has always been a mecca for arts and culture.
-Street performing in Asheville is a special thing, and the street performance scene is massively rich here.
+Street performing in Asheville is a special thing, and the street performance scene is massively rich in the downtown area.
 In 2014 the Asheville Buskers Collective was formed to help promote and keep street performing legal in the Asheville, North Carolina area.
-I am happy to be the acting President and honored to represent our busking culture to the government and public during the Busker’s Collective formation, up until the time I left in December of 2019.
+I was happy to be the acting President and honored to represent our busking culture to the government and public during the Busker’s Collective formation, up until the time I left in December of 2019.